likeastore/ngDialog/README.md

 ## Directive

-By default ngDialog module is served with ``ngDialog`` directive which can be used as attribute for buttons, links, etc. Almost all ``.open()`` options are available through tag attributes as well, the only difference is that ``ng-template`` id or path of template file is a required content of ``ng-dialog`` directive.
+By default ngDialog module is served with ``ngDialog`` directive which can be used as attribute for buttons, links, etc. Almost all ``.open()`` options are available through tag attributes as well, the only difference is that ``ng-template`` id or path of template file is required.

 Some imaginary button, for example, will look like: